Jean C. Emond, MD

 Living donor liver transplantation

 Dr. Emond has spent a substantial portion of his career developing living donor liver transplantation and studying the safety of the procedure in both the donor and recipient.
 He participated in the first living donor liver transplant in the United States and focused on refining the techniques of performing living donor liver transplants and split liver transplants.
-He was also PI of the NIH-sponsored Adult-to-Adult Living Donor Liver Transplantation (A2ALL) consortium to study the safety and outcomes of living donor liver transplants.
+He was the national co-chair of the NIH-sponsored Adult-to-Adult Living Donor Liver Transplantation (A2ALL) consortium from 2002 to 2015 to study the safety and outcomes of living donor liver transplants.

 Dr. Emond developed techniques for surgical resection of liver tumors and studied the effect of ischemia during resection on postoperative liver function.
 These studies include the outcomes of the extent of hepatectomy, the biochemical response to major hepatectomy and ischemia-reperfusion injury of the liver in rodent models.
 He has studied the clinical safety of inducing total vascular exclusion to provide a bloodless field during the liver transection.
 This has applications in both liver cancer and living donor hepatectomies.